Ma Lin (Paralympian): Biography

+Table Tennis

+He was named the 2013 Male Para-Table Tennis Star during the ITTF Star Awards in January 2014.

 He also registered with Table Tennis Australia, and competed in the Australian Open during the 2019 ITTF World Tour (with able-bodied athletes), losing his only match 0–4 to Thailand's Supanut Wisutmaythangkoon.

 He represented Australia at the 2020 Tokyo Paralympics, where he won silver medals in Men's Singles C9-10 and Men's Team C9-10 with Nathan Pellissier and Joel Coughlan.

 At the 2022 Commonwealth Games, he won the silver medal in the Men's singles C8–10.

+He competed at the 2024 Paris Paralympics in the Men's Singles 9 and Men's Doubles 18.
+He won the bronze medal in the Men's Singles 9 after being defeated by Lucas Didier in the semi-final.